Rosamund Pike: Gone Girl

 2. I think it sounds rude to say that Julianne Moore won this Oscar for Still Alice because, as with Leonardo DiCaprio the following year everyone thought it was her turn to win.
 There was a pretty big push for Moore, the consensus being that she had more than earned an Oscar in the past and never won, so the next moderately close to being worthy performance is the one that should get her there.
 I see that, even if I disagree.
 Still Alice is a very good film with solid performances from everyone involved, especially Moore, but it’s not the best performance of its year.

 1. I think Rosemund Pike was robbed for her amazingly cold-blooded performance in Gone Girl.
-This is a film where I like the parts much better than I like the whole, and Rosamund Poke, virtually absent from the first half, dominates the second half of the film completely.
+This is a film where I like the parts much better than I like the whole, and Pike, virtually absent from the first half, dominates the second half of the film completely.
 It is a performance that is equal parts contempt, cunning, fear, and excitement.
 It’s difficult to express how terrible a character Rosamund Pike plays and how perfectly she plays her.
 It’s a master class on acting, and she deserved to be rewarded for it.